Energy independence has become a broadly embraced, bipartisan objective encompassing economic development as well as climate benefits.

 A PATHWAY TO ZERO-CARBON ECONOMY

-AMPLIFYING YOUTH VOICES
+EMPOWERING YOUTH VOICES

 Testified on Greenhouse Gas Emission Reduction bills and the Maine Green New Deal.